 Grilling 101: The Perfect Sausage

-- Carryover Cooking.
+- Carry-over Cooking.
 It’s best to remove the sausage from the grill at about 5 degrees below the desired internal temperature (for small portioned items like sausages).
 This is called “carryover cooking”.
 The heat that resides in the recently cooked item will continue to climb internally for a period of time after removing from the grill.

 - Watch for Patterns.
 Proteins change shape, texture and color in predictable patterns based entirely upon fixed temperatures.
-By following internal temperature clues/codes you can consistently deliver flavorful and safe food to your friends and/or guests.
+By following internal temperature clues/codes you can consistently serve flavorful and safe food to your friends and/or guests.

 With these tips on grilling the perfect sausage, not only will you cook better food for your friends and family, you will also gain better piece of mind and confidence in your cooking skills.
-Without the fear of trial and error at the grill, you can spend more time enjoying yourself without having to hover over the grill.